MinistrySafe/api-documentation/source/index.html.md

 > Make sure to replace `myapitoken` with your API key.

 The API uses token authentication.
-We expect the API key to be included in all API requests to the server in a header that looks like the following:
+We expect the API key to be included in all API requests to the server in a header that looks like this:

 `"Authorization" => "Token token=myapitoken"`